top of page

 It is important to note that verses 13 and 14 are evidence for the doctrine of the perseverance of the saints.
 In short, we cannot lose our salvation.
 The Spirit is our guarantee.
 Some profess faith but are not truly saved.
 John wrote: “They went out from us, but they were not of us; for if they had been of us, they would have continued with us” (1 John 2:19).
 But of those who are saved, Jesus said: “Of those whom you gave me I have lost not one” (John 18:9).
 And in Romans, Paul asserted that nothing could ever separate us from the love of God (Romans 8:31-39).

-Although it is tempting to make the inheritance about us, the goal of the inheritance is once more “to the praise of his glory.”
+We are incredibly blessed to be chosen to be God’s children, but as tempting as it is to focus on ourselves in this, the point of it is “to the praise of his glory.”
 Paul repeated this phrase twice in our four verses today and three times in this section (vs 3-14).
 The goal of all spiritual blessings is to praise God (vs 3).
 Paul began this section with praise, and he ends with praise.

 Reflection